shnax0210/dev-support-about/README.md

-# Def support menu
+# Def support about section

-Micro frontend that suppose to hold other micro frontends and provide navigation to them.
+Micro frontend that provides base information about dev support project.